-This prospectus contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 concerning our business, operations and financial performance and condition, as well as our plans, objectives and expectations for our business, operations and financial performance and condition.
+This prospectus contains forward-looking statements concerning our business, operations and financial performance and condition, as well as our plans, objectives and expectations for our business, operations and financial performance and condition.
 Any statements contained herein that are not statements of historical facts may be deemed to be forward-looking statements.
 In some cases, you can identify forward-looking statements by terminology such as "aim," "anticipate," "assume," "believe," "contemplate," "continue," "could," "due," "estimate," "expect," "goal," "intend," "may," "objective," "plan," "predict," "potential," "positioned," "seek," "should," "target," "will," "would," and other similar expressions that are predictions of or indicate future events and future trends, or the negative of these terms or other comparable terminology.
-These forward-looking statements include, but are not limited to, statements about:
+These forward-looking statements about:

-- the scope, progress, results and costs of developing our product candidates or any other future product candidates, and conducting preclinical studies and clinical trials, including our RMC-4630 Phase 1/2 clinical program; - the scope, progress, results and costs related to the research and development of our pipeline; - the timing of and costs involved in obtaining and maintaining regulatory approval for any of current or future product candidates, and any related restrictions, limitations and/or warnings in the label of an approved product candidate; - the impact of COVID-19 on our business and operations, including clinical trials, manufacturing suppliers, collaborators, use of contract research organizations and employees; - our expectations regarding the potential market size and size of the potential patient populations for RMC-4630, our other product candidates and any future product candidates, if approved for commercial use; - our ability to maintain existing and establish new collaborations, licensing or other arrangements and the financial terms of any such agreements, including our collaboration with Sanofi; - our commercialization, marketing and manufacturing capabilities and expectations; - the rate and degree of market acceptance of our product candidates, as well as the pricing and reimbursement of our product candidates, if approved; - the implementation of our business model and strategic plans for our business, product candidates and technology, including additional indications for which we may pursue; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates, including the projected term of patent protection; - estimates of our expenses, future revenue, capital requirements, our needs for additional financing and our ability to obtain additional capital; - developments and projections relating to our competitors and our industry, including competing therapies and procedures; - · regulatory and legal developments in the United States and foreign countries; - the performance of our third-party suppliers and manufacturers; - · our ability to attract and retain key scientific or management personnel;
+- the scope, progress, results and costs of developing our product candidates or any other future product candidates, and conducting preclinical studies and clinical trials, including our RMC-4630 Phase 1/2 clinical program; - the scope, progress, results and costs related to the research and development of our pipeline; - the timing of and costs involved in obtaining and maintaining regulatory approval for any of current or future product candidates, and any related restrictions, limitations and/or warnings in the label of an approved product candidate; - our expectations regarding the potential market size and size of the potential patient populations for RMC-4630, our other product candidates and any future product candidates, if approved for commercial use; - our ability to maintain existing and establish new collaborations, licensing or other arrangements and the financial terms of any such agreements, including our collaboration with Sanofi; - · our commercialization, marketing and manufacturing capabilities and expectations; - the rate and degree of market acceptance of our product candidates, as well as the pricing and reimbursement of our product candidates, if approved; - the implementation of our business model and strategic plans for our business, product candidates and technology, including additional indications for which we may pursue; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates, including the projected term of patent protection; - estimates of our expenses, future revenue, capital requirements, our needs for additional financing and our ability to obtain additional capital; - · developments and projections relating to our competitors and our industry, including competing therapies and procedures; - · regulatory and legal developments in the United States and foreign countries; - · the performance of our third-party suppliers and manufacturers; - the impact of COVID-19 on our business and operations, including clinical trials, manufacturing, use of contract research organizations and employees; - · our ability to attract and retain key scientific or management personnel;

-- our expectations regarding the period during which we will qualify as an emerging growth company under the Jumpstart Our Business Startups Act of 2012; - our expectations regarding our ability to obtain, maintain, enforce and defend our intellectual property protection for our product candidates; - · our use of proceeds from this offering; and - other risks and uncertainties, including those listed under the caption "Risk factors" and elsewhere and incorporated by reference in this prospectus
+- our expectations regarding the period during which we will qualify as an emerging growth company under the Jumpstart Our Business Startups Act of 2012; - our expectations regarding our ability to obtain, maintain, enforce and defend our intellectual property protection for our product candidates; - our use of proceeds from this offering; and - other risks and uncertainties, including those listed under the caption "Risk factors" and elsewhere and incorporated by reference in this prospectus